 Topic Description Introduction to the financial model Briefly introduce the financial model.
 Input the prior three years and year-to-date financial statements, and prepare the columns for a five-year projection model with the balance sheet audit formula (A = L + SE).
-Prepare the cover page and introduce the "CHOOSE" function as it pertains to inputting the downside, flat and upside case scenarios.
+Prepare the cover page and introduce the "CHOOSE" function as it pertains to inputting the downside, base and upside case scenarios.
 Enable maximum iterations in Excel to prevent circular references.
 Project the income statement Develop the assumptions for each scenario based on historical and anticipated results.
-Input those assumptions and link them to the appropriate cells in the income statement with the exception of D&A expense, interest expense and rent expense (if significant enough to warrant capitalizing operating leases).
+Input those assumptions and link them to the appropriate cells in the income statement with the exception of D&amp;A expense, interest expense and rent expense.
 Discuss quality of earnings and non-recurring charges such as asset impairments, restructuring and gains and/or losses on asset sales.
 Project the balance sheet Develop the assumptions for each scenario based on historical and anticipated results.
-Input those assumptions and link them to the appropriate cells in the balance sheet and income statement with the exception of the cash, PP&E and intangibles and debt accounts.
-Construct a PP&E and intangibles schedule with capex and D&A expense.
-Capitalize off-balance sheet financings such as sales of accounts receivable and operating leases (if significant enough to warrant capitalization).
-Link the cells in the PP&E and intangibles and capitalized accounts receivable and operating lease schedules to the appropriate cells in the balance sheet and income statement.
+Input those assumptions and link them to the appropriate cells in the balance sheet and income statement with the exception of the cash, PP&amp;E and intangibles and debt accounts.
+Construct a PP&amp;E and intangibles schedule with capex and D&amp;A expense.
+Capitalize off-balance sheet financings such as sales of accounts receivable and operating leases.
+Link the cells in the PP&amp;E and intangibles, capitalized accounts receivable and operating lease schedules to the appropriate cells in the balance sheet and income statement.
 Construct the statement of cash flows Construct the statement of cash flows from operating activities, investing activities and financing activities with the exception of borrowings and repayments of debt.
 Construct the debt worksheet with each tranche of debt and learn how to construct "IF" and "MIN" statements, revolver cash needs and repayments and cash waterfall payments.
-Link the cells in the debt worksheet to the appropriate cells in the balance sheet, income statement, and statement of cash flows from financing activities.
+Link the cells in the debt worksheet to the appropriate cells in the balance sheet, income statement and statement of cash flows from financing activities.
 Link the ending cash balance on the statement of cash flows with the ending cash balance on the balance sheet.
-Construct the summary pages Test the financial model to ensure stability and that the balance sheet balances.
-Construct the summary operating, credit and equity valuation pages and link to the appropriate cells in the projection model.
-Analyze the data and learn to how to evaluate the operating and financial performance, how to develop a viable capital structure including appropriately structuring debt and equity transactions and how to formulate an educated investment opinion.
+Construct the summary pages Test the financial model to ensure stability and that the balance sheet balances under all scenarios.
+Construct and analyze the summary operating, credit and equity valuation pages after linking them to the appropriate cells in the projection model.
 Discuss "Sources of Funds and Uses of Funds" in a transactional-based model for a merger, acquisition, divestiture, LBO and debt or equity recapitalization.
+Introduction to technical analysis Introduce how to develop a trading strategy which includes an analysis of (i) trends, (ii) reversal and continuation patterns, (iii) volume indicators such as OBV, (iv) moving averages such as the 10-, 50- and 200-day, and (v) oscillators such as RSI and MACD.